galimba/Jackson-deserialization-PoC/README.md

 ----------------------------------------------------

 ## Getting it right
-One of the main conditions -for this vulnerability to work- is going to be the _Deserialization of untrusted data_ using _Jackson_.
+One of the main conditions -for this PoC to work- is going to be the _Deserialization of untrusted data_ using _Jackson_.
 That could perfectly be achieved if I purposely code a vulnerable function.
 I mean:

 * _step one_ : create whatever _Spring_ app
 * _step two_ : make up some objects to serialize/unserialize explicitly latest _Jackson_ functions